 Oxford is a somewhat small city located in the state of North Carolina.
 With a population of 8,742 people and five constituent neighborhoods, Oxford is the 100th largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oxford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oxford is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Oxford who work in office and administrative support (13.14%), sales jobs (11.26%), and healthcare (11.23%).
+There are especially a lot of people living in Oxford who work in office and administrative support (13.32%), healthcare (12.03%), and sales jobs (9.23%).

 Also of interest is that Oxford has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Oxford in 2010 was $21,991, which is middle income relative to North Carolina and the nation.
-This equates to an annual income of $87,964 for a family of four.
+The per capita income in Oxford in 2010 was $21,508, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,032 for a family of four.
 However, Oxford contains both very wealthy and poor people as well.

 Oxford is an extremely ethnically-diverse city.
 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oxford residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Oxford include German, Irish, European, and Scots-Irish.